jefftmarks/lemme-borrow/README.md

 ### Running the App

+A demo version of the application has been deployed through Render.com at (https://lemme-borrow.onrender.com/)[https://lemme-borrow.onrender.com/].
+WebSockets have been disabled for deployment purposes but can be demonstrated on the "action-cable-demo" branch.

-To run the app locally on your machine, navigate into the root directory.
+To run the app locally on your machine, clone the repository and navigate into the root directory.

 Run `bundle install` and `npm install --prefix client` to install the necessary frontend and backend dependencies.